microsoft/SynapseML/docs/vagrant.md

-# Using the MMLSpark Vagrant Image
+# Using the SynapseML Vagrant Image

 ## Install Vagrant and Dependencies